Sahyun's Home Page

 IMG_8302.jpeg

-23. Follow the path west and past the Starin Park community center then south past the playground to Starin Rd.
+23. Follow the path west and south past the Starin Park community center and the playground to Starin Rd.

 24. Turn west and follow Starin Rd past the Arboretum at Starin Park shelter.